uwcartlab/webmapping/Chapter02/readme.md

         for (var i = 0; i < cities.length; i++){

 Look carefully at every character in the line for errors with the syntax.
-There are none (plus the console didn't show a syntax error), so let's look at the variables.
+There are none (plus the console did not show a syntax error), so let's look at the variables.
 The only variable that is not defined within the statement is `cities`.
 Let's check this variable with a `console.log` statement just above the loop (Example 4.6).

 ###### Example 4.6: Checking if `cities` is defined in _main.js_